 There are many ways to skin a potato. 🙂 There are tools and techniques you could use.
 Code is similar; there are always many options to accomplish the same task.
 Often, the first solution you think up/find is not the best.
-We’re constantly pushing our self to find the best, most simple solutions to client’s problems.
+We’re constantly pushing to find the best, most simple solutions to client’s problems.
 Reducing the lines of code is one technique we’ve found that skins our code potato well.

 Building features with the least amount of code has many benefits including less bugs, less problems adding or updating features, and more clairty when reviewing code.
 We use the following strategies to reduce the number of lines in our code.